hamishivi/hamishivi.github.io/index.markdown

 <h2>Papers</h2>

 See below for papers I've worked on.
 You can also check out my [Semantic Scholar](https://www.semanticscholar.org/author/Hamish-Ivison/2056776606) and [Google Scholar](https://scholar.google.com/citations?user=JxCXMlkAAAAJ) profiles.

-In addition to these, I also help maintain [Open-Instruct](https://github.com/allenai/open-instruct), a codebase for LM post-training.
-Send me a note if you need some help with it!

 <!-- 2026 -->
 <div class="year-section" id="year-2026">